 Usually the vitreous separates from the retina without causing problems.
 But sometimes the vitreous pulls hard enough to tear the retina in one or more places.
 Fluid may pass through the retinal tear, lifting the retina off the back of the eye, much as wallpaper can peel off a wall.

-Your ophthalmologist can diagnose retinal tear or detachment during an eye examination where he or she dilates (widens) the pupils of your eyes.
+At Beach Eye Medical Group, our board certified ophthalmologists can diagnose retinal tear or detachment during an eye examination where he or she dilates (widens) the pupils of your eyes.
 Some retinal detachments are found during a routine eye examination.

 Only after careful examination can your ophthalmologist tell whether a retinal tear or early retinal detachment is present.

 Most retinal tears need to be treated by sealing the retina to the back wall of the eye with laser surgery or cryotherapy (a freezing treatment).
 Both of these procedures create a scar that helps seal the retina to the back of the eye.
 This prevents fluid from traveling through the tear and under the retina, which usually prevents the retina from detaching.
-These treatments cause little or no discomfort and may be performed in your ophthalmologist’s office.
+These treatments cause little or no discomfort and may be performed in our Irvine office.

 This treatment involves placing a flexible band (scleral buckle) around the eye to counteract the force pulling the retina out of place.